 What is emulsifier in food?

 What is emulsifier in food used to disperse lemon juice, for example into olive oil for a salad dressing?
-These chemicals make up a large part of ultra-processed meals; and are being fingered causing large increases in the risk of cancer, particularly of the breast and prostate.
+These chemicals make up a large part of ultra-processed meals; and are being fingered causing large increases in the risk of cancer, particularly of the breast and prostate; metabolic syndrome and type 2 diabetes.

 Monoglycerides of fatty acids (E471) are commonly used in peanut-butter; they are made synthetically from palm oil.